camunda/camunda-docs-manual/content/reference/cmmn11/concepts/lifecycle.md

       terminated
     </td>
     <td>
       The <i>exit</i> transition triggers when the task's/stage's exit criteria are met or when the parent (Case instance or a stage) is terminated.
-A task/stage in state <i>terminated</i> is removed from the runtime database.Furthermore, it is possible to manually terminate a <i>active</i> stage/task via the <code>CaseService</code> API.
+Furthermore, it is possible to manually terminate an <i>active</i> stage/task via the <code>CaseService</code> API.
+A task/stage in state <i>terminated</i> is removed from the runtime database.
     </td>
   </tr>
 </table>